Personal tools

 Then use a text editor to customize my_ferret_paths.
 Instructions are inside the file.

 Some of the Ferret environment variables identify files and directories that are integral to the Ferret program, but others identify files that you may maintain—your data files, GO scripts, and palette files, for example.
-(The environment variables that you may want to customize are discussed at the end of this section.)
+(The environment variables that you may want to customize are discussed in the next end section.)
 To assist in customizing the Ferret environment variables the template file in the "cp" command, above, has been provided.
 The file is self-explanatory.
+In your .login file, execute this file after running ferret_paths:

 STEP 3